-Delicious news during this heatwave: a new swimming spot is set to open right in the heart of the capital!
-Below the quai de Grenelle, in the 15th arrondissement, a large swimming pool is currently being installed in the Seine, with an opening planned for July 5th.
-Designed as a natural pool right in the river, this floating basin will allow 150 swimmers at a time to take a dip in a dreamy setting, at the foot of the Eiffel Tower and facing the Île aux Cygnes.
-It’s a technical feat as refreshing as it is symbolic, made possible by the cleanup efforts for the Seine that have been underway for several years.
+Delightful news during these hot days: a new swimming spot will soon be inaugurated right in the heart of the capital!
+Down by the quai de Grenelle in the 15th arrondissement, a large swimming pool is currently being installed in the Seine, with an opening set for July 5th.
+Designed as a natural pool in the flowing river, this floating pool will allow 150 swimmers at the same time to take a dip in a dreamy setting, at the foot of the Eiffel Tower and facing the Île aux Cygnes.
+A technical feat that's as refreshing as it is symbolic, made possible thanks to the clean-up efforts for the Seine that have been underway for several years.

 Voir cette publication sur Instagram

-Under the feet of walkers, a true giant Meccano has been assembled in recent weeks.
-Supported on stilts, the basin connects to the bank and consists of three distinct zones: a large area for swimming, a medium one for splashing around, and a small one for children.
-To install these floating walkways and structures, built by the same company behind the Olympics, an army of engineers, welders, crane operators, and even divers had to be mobilized.
-In the end, a new aquatic lungs will enhance the Parisian landscape.
+Right beneath the feet of strollers, a true giant meccano has been assembled in recent weeks.
+On stilts, the pool is anchored to the shore and consists of three distinct zones: a large area for swimming, a medium-sized area for splashing, and a small area for children.
+To install these floating walkways and structures, created by the same company as the one for the Olympics, an army of engineers, welders, crane operators, and even divers had to be mobilized.
+In the end, a new aquatic haven will enhance the Parisian landscape.

 État d'avancement du site de baignade dans la Seine au bras Marie, qui doit ouvrir dans 28 jours.
 Près de 14 millions d'euros sont dépensés, pour l'aménagement et l'exploitation des trois sites parisiens.pic.twitter.com/q7OJIH3kJi